- Online Security

-You can take your pick of both Sync’s Business and Personal plans:
+You can take your pick of both Sync’s plans for individuals and teams:

-Whilst some prices are broken down into monthly payments, as we’ve mentioned, each plan unfortunately only has the option of yearly billing.
+Whilst some prices are broken down into monthly payments, as we’ve mentioned, most plans (except for Solo Professional and Teams Unlimited) only have the option of yearly billing.

 Each of them come with a 30-day money back guarantee so you can try your plan out for size.

 Payments can be made via credit card, PayPal and Bitcoin.
 Good news is we couldn’t spot any hidden fees and it does seem to allow the flexibility of changing plans later on, if you decide you want to.